PHALANGES OF THE FOOT ANATOMY

 • Base includes a tuberosity

-• Attachment site for the tendons of toe muscles:
+• Attachment site for the tendons of your toe muscles:

 • Flexor digitorum longus